equinox311/Mazda_RX8_PCM_ReverseEngineering/README.md

 Folders:
--Data_Binaries
+	Data_Binaries
 		These are live data binaries, and some ROM files I have taken

--Ghidra_Archives
+	Ghidra_Archives

 		This is where I am stashing my latest ghidra archives.
 Ghidra (from what I can tell) doesn't have a great way to collaborate, so this is the best I can do

--Stock_ROMs
+	Stock_ROMs

 		Uploaded Stock ROM binary files

 More info, and because I can't figure out how to link the repos: